Food, Sustainability, & Environmental Studies

 Biennial Food & Sustainability Conference

 Since 2012, the Umbra Institute has hosted a biennial food conference in Perugia.
-Past keynotes have included Ken Albala, Massimo Montanari, Rachel Black, Kolleen Guy, Amy Trubek, Simone Cinotto, Molly Anderson, Alice Julier, Lisa Heldke, Michael Herzfeld, John Lang, and Krishnendu Ray.
+Past keynotes have included Ken Albala, Massimo Montanari, Rachel Black, Kolleen Guy, Amy Trubek, Simone Cinotto, Molly Anderson, Alice Julier, Lisa Heldke, Michael Herzfeld, John Lang, Krishnendu Ray, and Heather Paxson.

-Some of the contributions to the first conference have been published as Representing Italy Through Food (Bloomsbury, 2017), edited by Peter Naccarato, Zachary Nowak, and Elgin K. Eckert.
-The sixth edition of the conference will be held June 2024.
+Some of the contributions to the first conference were published as Representing Italy Through Food (Bloomsbury, 2017), edited by Peter Naccarato, Zachary Nowak, and Elgin K. Eckert.
+The seventh edition of the conference will be held June 2026.

 Stay tuned for the Call for Papers!